Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Experiments

 \vpara{Evaluation Metrics.} We evaluate the retriever by the answer coverage rate, which is the proportion of questions for which the topic-$nK$ retrieved paths contain at least one answer.
 This metric reflects the upper bound of the QA performance and is denoted as Hits@$K$.
 For QA performance, We use Hits@1 to evaluate whether the top-1 predicted answer is correct.
 Since some questions have multiple answers, we also predict the answers by the optimal threshold searched on the validation set and evaluate their F1 score.

-\vpara{Baseline Models.} We compare with embedding-based KBQA models, in which EmbedKGQA~\cite{saxena-etal-2020-improving} directly optimizes the triplet of (topic entity, question, answer) based on their direct embeddings.
+\vpara{Baseline Models.} We compare with embedding-based KBQA models, in which EmbedKGQA~\cite{saxena-etal-2020-improving} directly optimizes the triplet (topic entity, question, answer) based on their direct embeddings.
 KV-Mem~\cite{miller-etal-2016-key} BAMNet~\cite{chen2019bidirectional} store triplets in a key-value structured memory for reasoning.
 GRAFT-Net~\cite{sun-etal-2018-open}, BAMNet~\cite{chen2019bidirectional}, NSM~\cite{He_2021}, and PullNet~\cite{SunACL2019} are subgraph-oriented embedding models.
-We also compare with the SP-based models, in which QGG~\cite{lan-jiang-2020-query} generates the query graph for a question by adding the constraints and extending the relation paths simultaneously, SPARQA~\cite{sun2020sparqa} proposes a novel skeleton grammar to represent a question, and CBR-KBQA~\cite{das2021case} leverages BigBird~\cite{zaheer2020big}, a pre-trained seq2seq model to directly parse a question into a SPARQL statement. \smodel is defaultly trained by weakly supervised pre-training and the default path number is set to 10.
+We also compare with the SP-based models, in which QGG~\cite{lan-jiang-2020-query} generates the query graph for a question by adding the constraints and extending the relation paths simultaneously, SPARQA~\cite{sun2020sparqa} proposes a novel skeleton grammar to represent a question, and CBR-KBQA~\cite{das2021case} leverages BigBird~\cite{zaheer2020big}, a pre-trained seq2seq model to directly parse a question into a SPARQL statement that can be executed on graph DBs. \smodel is default trained by weakly supervised pre-training and the default path number is set to 10.